infinum/frontend-handbook/React/Testing best practices.md

   }
 ```

-Create the `jest.config.js` file in project root and follow the instructions for [Rust compiler setup](https://nextjs.org/docs/testing#setting-up-jest-with-the-rust-compiler).
+Create the `jest.config.js` file in the project root and follow the instructions for the [Rust compiler setup](https://nextjs.org/docs/testing#setting-up-jest-with-the-rust-compiler).

 Next, install `react-test-library`: